starkinfra/sdk-python/README.md

 print(holder)
 ```

-### Get an issuing holder
+### Get an Issuing Holder

-To get a single issuing holder by its id, run:
+To get a single Issuing Holder by its id, run:

 ```python
 import starkinfra